6arelyhuman: Career

-In an interview with Billboard magazine, they claimed that they were inspired by a South Park edit.
+In an interview with Billboard, 6arelyhuman claimed they were inspired by a South Park edit.
 Hamilton released "Hands Up!" with Kets4eki and Pixel Hood in 2022.
 The song became their first to chart on the Billboard Hot Dance/Electronic Songs chart, reaching number 14.
 Both "GMFU" and "Hands Up" went viral on TikTok, the former of which entered the top five of the Hot Dance/Electronic Songs chart.
 It also reached number 23 on New Zealand Music Chart, their only main chart debut.
 They released their debut studio album, Sassy Scene, on March 3, 2023.
 In 2024, they collaborated with Scene Queen on the song "Stuck".
-On February 28, 2024, Hamilton released "Faster n Harder" and remix versions were subsequently released.
+On February 28, 2024, Hamilton released "Faster n Harder", and remix versions were subsequently released.
 They embarked on a European tour in 2024, and announced a subsequent world tour.

 Musical style

 Hamilton's music has been described as EDM and Krushclub, but they self-classify their music as "Sassy Scene".
 They have cited Kesha and Lady Gaga as inspirations.
 Hamilton is described as a scene artist.